arvindpandit27/cpp/README.md

 ### Lacks humour
 Existing C++ docs gets rid of the fun in learning.
 They are boring and meandering and long and confusing.

+#Why do we care about learning to write good code?
+- Unfortunately since a lot of people code, there's a ton of crap code out there.
+We need to be able to distinguish good and bad.
+- Good code is reusable.
+But writing generalised code is hard.
+You don't want to solve the same problem again, so it makes sense to write good code
+- We want the piece of code to solve our problem with minimal resources (time and memory).
+Often this isn't a problem if the task is not real-time.
+But this approach is fun!

 # Contents